-B. Benchmark retail and wholesale stress scenarios (90 day horizon)
+B. Benchmark retail only and wholesale only stress scenarios (90 day horizon)

 3.13 The PRA will also monitor a 90 day horizon.
 To have visibility over cliff risks under a severe yet plausible stress, the PRA extends the respective LCR inflow and outflow rates to contractual flows scheduled between days 31-90 (months two and three of stress).